-Today, 4th July 2018, marks the beginning of #JazaShelves – Fill up the shelves, a 5 day E4A- Mama Ye advocacy campaign that will culminate on World Population Day 2018.
-The campaign seeks to highlight to key policy makers the family planning commodity status in Nairobi County and how this directly affects the lives of women and girls.
+In July 2018, our Kenyan team launched the #JazaShelves – Fill up the shelves advocacy campaign.
+The campaign seeks to highlight to key policy makers the family planning commodity status in Nairobi and Bungoma Counties.
+The campaign highlights how the issue of family planning commodity stock out directly affects the lives of many women and girls.
 At present, women and girls are unable to access a wide choice of FP methods in facilities because of low, or no stock.
 If a method is not in stock, they are unable to make decisions regarding if, and when, to have children.

 E4A-Mama Ye calls upon policy makers and county government staff to ensure that there is timely forecasting of commodities from facilities, timely request and delivery and, most importantly, consistency in the supply chain system.
-We hope this campaign will generate action in Nairobi county, and across all the other counties in Kenya.
+We hope this campaign will generate action in Nairobi and Bungoma counties, and across all the other counties in Kenya.

-Follow live updates on this campaign on our twitter page @E4A_MamaYeKenya
+Follow live updates on this campaign on our twitter page #JazaShelves @E4A_MamaYeKenya